 Catcher: Al Bool (1928-31) was a fine minor-league hitter who got a few trials in the majors in his early 30s.

 Rotation: Andy Benes (1989-2002) was the first overall pick in the 1988 draft, taken by San Diego out of the University of Evansville.
 He went on to win 155 games and struck out 2,000 batters, mostly for San Diego and St. Louis.
 A.J.
-Burnett (1999- ) has had a similar career to Andy Benes, a solid starter who never quite became an ace.
+Burnett (1999-2015) had a similar career to Andy Benes, a solid starter who never quite became an ace.
 He was a top prospect in the Mets organization before he was traded to the Marlins.
-He pitched a no-hitter in 2001, had Tommy John surgery two years later and has continued to plug away.
-He had 110 career wins entering the 2011 season.
+He pitched a no-hitter in 2001, had Tommy John surgery two years later and continued to plug away.
+He finished with 164 victories and 2,513 strikeouts.
 Lefty Addison Brennan (1910-18) had a couple of good years for the Phillies, highlighted by 14 wins and a 2.37 ERA in 1913.
 Alan Benes (1995-2003) won 29 games in his career, almost half of them when he went 13-10 for the Cardinals in 1996.
 He is the brother of Andy Benes; their other brother, Adam, qualifies for the team with his initials but never made it to the majors.
 Al Benton (1934-52) was a swingman who won 98 games in his career, mostly for the Tigers.
 He also had a season in which he led the league in retroactive saves.

 Bullpen: Closer Armando Benitez (1994-2008) was a flame-thrower who saved 289 games and struck out almost 11 batters per nine innings over the course of his career.
 Andrew Bailey (2009- ) was AL Rookie of the Year in 2009 and followed up with a fine second season.
 For his first two seasons he had 51 saves, a 1.70 ERA, and in 132 innings he has 133 strikeouts and just 37 walks.
-If he stays healthy, he could try to wrest the closer role away from Benitez, but he’s got a ways to go.
+He's a heck of a pitcher when he is healthy, but he is rarely healthy.
 Lefty Al Brazle (1943-54) started out as a swingman and then transitioned into a full-time reliever for the Cardinals.
 When saves were retroactively figured, it was determined that Brazle led the NL in both 1952 and ’53.
 He won 97 games in his career and saved 60.
 Andrew Brown (2006-08) is a 6-foot-6 righty who had a fine minor-league career and pitched reasonably well in the bigs before running out of steam.
 Antonio Bastardo (2009- ) is a young lefty fireballer whose name, when said in a deep and guttural tone, is every bit as intimidating as his fastball.
 Ambiorix Burgos (2005-07) had a live arm, a great name, and no control.
-Alton Brown (1951) is a local guy from here in the Hampton Roads area of Virginia who pitched a few games for the Senators.
+Aaron Barrett (2015- ) is a big, strapping righty who has worked 90 innings for the Nationals and strikes out almost 11 batters per nine innings.

-Bench: Infielder Angel Berroa (2001-09) had an oustanding rookie season in 2003, batting .287 with 17 home runs and 21 steals, winning the AL Rookie of the Year Award.
+Bench: Infielder Angel Berroa (2001-09) had an outstanding rookie season in 2003, batting .287 with 17 home runs and 21 steals, winning the AL Rookie of the Year Award.
 He also struck out 100 times and walked just 29 times, and that was a portent of things to come.
 Berroa’s career went straight downhill after his rookie season.
-Outfielder Angel Bravo (1969-71) was a minor-league speed demon who was never able to stick in the majors.
+Outfielder Andrew Benintendi (2016- ) was a high draft pick out of Arkansas who shot through the Red Sox' farm system and then made a big impression as a 22-year-old rookie at the end of the 2016 season.
+He is young, but he appears to be at the start of a very promising career.
+Let's just say he's got his sites set on Al Burch's starting job on this roster.
 Adrian Brown (1997-2006) was a slap-hitting outfielder for the Pirates.
 Infielder Art Butler (1911-16) was born Arthur Bouthillier but shortened his name to make it simpler.
 He was a .300 hitter in a long minor-league career but just a spart part in the majors.
-Backup catcher Arlo Brunsberg (1966) had three at-bats and finished with a .333 batting average (one hit), a .667 slugging percentage (it was a double) and a .500 on-base percentage (he got drilled once, too).
+Backup catcher Austin Barnes (2015- ) has hit .180 in limited time, but his minor-league record suggests he is better than that.

 Manager: There has never been an A.B. manager in the major leagues, but Al Bumbry spent many years coaching for the Red Sox, Orioles and Indians.